 - Men who are HIV positive can become biological parents because HIV doesn’t infect sperm, though it does infect semen.
 Special sperm washing techniques are used to separate HIV-free sperm from infected seminal fluids.

 Note: Same-sex marriage is legal across the U.S. and in Ohio.
 However, issues of parenthood have not been addressed since 2002.
 Consult an Ohio attorney who specializes in assisted reproductive technologies.

 Schedule a consultation with one of the reproductive endocrinologists and infertility experts at Ohio Reproductive Medicine.
 We appreciate that each patient is unique and has individual needs, so we personalize a treatment plan based on your needs.

 Generally, women generally receive a physical exam, medical and health history, and blood tests for hormone analysis.
-Men will receive a physical exam, medical and health history, semen analysis to determine quality and quantity, density, motility and the shape of the sperm.
+Men will receive a physical exam, medical and health history, semen analysis to determine quality and quantity, density, motility, and the shape of the sperm.
 This is the time to ask your questions.
 Discussion of financial issues will also occur.

 Our Ohio Reproductive Medicine team is highly educated and experienced in LGBT reproductive planning and will be happy to discuss your needs and assist you to help complete the required procedures to make your dreams come true.

-Learn More about LGBT Family Services
+Learn More about LGBTQ+ Family Services

-If you are interested in learning more about LGBT family building services at Ohio Reproductive Medicine, please do not hesitate to contact us.
+If you are interested in learning more about LGBTQ+ family building services at Ohio Reproductive Medicine, please do not hesitate to contact us.
 We will answer all of your questions about our infertility treatments, patient services, and surrogacy options.
 At Ohio Reproductive Medicine, you do not have to feel alone during any part of your journey into parenthood.
 Our team of fertility experts is here to help you along the way with a wide variety of procedures and services to address your individual needs.